pydata/xarray/design_notes/xarray_lite_design_doc.md

 3. **Break out the package and create continuous integration infrastructure**: this will entail breaking out the xarray-lite project into a Python package and creating a continuous integration (CI) system.
 This will help to modularize the code and make it easier to manage.
 Building a CI system will help ensure that codebase changes do not break existing functionality.
 4. Incrementally add new functions & methods to the new package, ported from xarray.
 This will start to make xarray-lite useful on its own.
 5. Refactor the existing Xarray codebase to rely on the newly created package (xarray-lite): This will help to demonstrate the usefulness of the new package, and also provide an example for others who may want to use it.
 6. Expand tests, add documentation, and write a blog post: expanding the test suite will help to ensure that the code is reliable and that changes do not introduce bugs.
 Adding documentation will make it easier for others to understand and use the project.
-Finally, we will write a blog post on [xarray.dev](https://xarray.dev/) to promote the project and attract more contributors.
+7. Finally, we will write a series of blog posts on [xarray.dev](https://xarray.dev/) to promote the project and attract more contributors.
+   * Toward the end of the process, write a few blog posts that demonstrate the use of the newly available data structure
+   * pick the same example applications used by other implementations/applications (e.g. Pytorch, sklearn, and Levanter) to show how it can work.

 ## Related Work